Advanced Leadership Training Program (ALTP)

 - program materials and assessments

-- double occupancy lodging at program training events
+- single or double occupancy lodging at program training events

-- most meals (about two meals during the in-person sessions are on your own)
+- most meals (approximately two meals during the in-person sessions are on your own)

-Transportation expenses to and from the events are the responsibility of the participant, and employers are encouraged to reimburse these costs, if possible.
-The tuition is payable upon acceptance into the program and due by November 30th unless other arrangements are made.
+Transportation expenses to and from the events are the responsibility of the participant, and employers are encouraged to reimburse these costs.
+The tuition is payable upon acceptance into the program and due by June 28, 2024.
 Arrangements can be made for an individual payment schedule, if necessary.
 All tuition payments are non-refundable.

 *Tuition rate is subject to change in future years.